 Congratulations!
 You’ve made it to the end of week 1, or you’re only hours away from it starting.
 You have prepared your lecture, and you have rehearsed your seminar or tutorial lesson plan.
-You’re primed to be enthusiastic and passionate about your law or legal studies subject (like we talked about a few weeks ago).
+You’re primed to be enthusiastic and passionate about your law or legal studies subject (like we talked about here).
 Great job!
 But what if I told you though that now might be a good time to think about the end of the semester and student evaluations?
 Have you thought about their expectations?
-Here are 5 steps to manage expectations in your law school classroom.
+Here are 5 steps for managing expectations in your law school classroom.

 Getting ahead of student evaluations

 At the end of the semester, Twitter comes alive with threads by college and university teachers about student evaluations – the good and the bad.
-A big part of those threads is teachers’ disappointment with both the comments received and their concern for the discussion that they expect to have with their Dean about law student (dis)satisfaction.
+A big part of those threads is teachers’ disappointment with both student comments.
+And lots of teachers worry about the discussion they expect to have with their Dean about law student (dis)satisfaction.

-Where they are completed honestly and sensibly, law student evaluation comments tend to fall into some broad categories.
+Where they are completed honestly and sensibly, evaluation comments tend to fall into common categories.
 Usually, there are comments about assessment preparation, assessment tasks and feedback.
-There are often comments about syllabus (what was taught) or curriculum (how it was taught) design.
+There are often comments about what was taught (syllabus ) or how it was taught (curriculum ).
 And there is usually something about individual teaching style.

 A lot of the feedback would, of course, have been valuable to have early on.
-Some of the comments might even explain why law students performed well or were really engaged at points in the semester.
-They might explain why they performed poorly or didn’t turn up at other times (which might have had nothing to do with you at all) – things that you might have been able to do, or stop doing, if you had known earlier.
+Some of the comments might even explain why law students were really engaged.
+They might also explain why they performed poorly or didn’t turn up at other times.
+It might have had nothing to do with you at all!
+But it will also tell you about things that you might have been able to do, or stop doing if you had known earlier.

-So, what can we do to get ahead of the game and attempt to address law student evaluation comments before students write them?
+So, what can we do to address law student evaluation comments before students even write them?

-There are indeed things that law students must do to succeed in law school and law teachers have seen enough law students not do those things and perform poorly.
-When we talk about law teachers setting expectations though, what we picture is the traditional ‘expectations’ lecture – the wagging finger type, ‘thou shalt’ imposition of rules with which law students shall comply.
+There are things that law students must do to succeed in law school.
+And law teachers have seen enough law students not do those things and perform poorly.
+When we talk about managing expectations in your law school classroom what we picture is the traditional ‘expectations’ lecture.
+The wagging finger type, ‘thou shalt’ imposition of rules with which law students shall comply.
 But they’re not ‘expectations’; they’re rules.

-I’ve always wondered why, moving from primary teaching to law school, law teachers (who are subject to a much more explicit student evaluation process) don’t do the same thing.
-In part, it might be the idea that the Pearce Committee’s report on Australian legal education, for example, referred to: law students don’t know what they don’t know – that is, they can’t direct the syllabus and curriculum themselves.
+I’ve always wondered why, moving from primary teaching to law school, law teachers don’t do the same thing.
+Especially when they’re subject to a much more explicit student evaluation process.
+It might be the idea that the Pearce Committee’s report on Australian legal education, for example, referred to: law students don’t know what they don’t know – that is, they can’t direct the syllabus and curriculum themselves.

-I also wonder whether it might be a concern about making ourselves immediately visible in the teaching process, rather than (in an Australian context) relying on the ‘strict legal formalism’ of the material separate us from it.
+I also wonder whether it might be a concern about making ourselves immediately visible in the teaching process.
+Or, in an Australian context, relying on the ‘strict legal formalism’ of the material to separate us from it.
 That is, the law is the law, and our role is merely to transmit it.